OSU-BMBL/ssread/static/docs/downloads.md

 - custom_marker.csv.
 A manually created marker gene list file used for identified cell types.
 - functions.R.
 Visualization functions used in R.

-- build_healthy_atlas.R: build healthy (control) cells atlas Seurat object from count matrix file.
+- build_control_atlas.R: build control cells atlas Seurat object from count matrix file.
-- transfer_cell_type.R: filter out healthy-like (control-like) cells in disease dataset
+- transfer_cell_type.R: filter out control-like cells in disease dataset
 - run_analysis.R: run analysis workflow, and export tables in scREAD database format.

 More information about the pipeline can be found in [What is the scREAD overall pipeline?](https://bmbls.bmi.osumc.edu/scread/help/faq#what-is-the-scread-overall-pipeline%3F)